-The transfer of the company or its business units may occur at different times during the insolvency proceedings.
+The sale of the company or its business units may occur during the pre-insolvency phase (as part of a restructuring plan) or at various stages during the insolvency proceedings.

-Even before filing a request for insolvency proceedings, debtors whose circumstances indicate a likelihood of insolvency or who are in a situation of imminent insolvency or current insolvency may request the court to appoint an independent expert responsible for collecting offers for the purchase of business units (pre-pack).
+Before filing for insolvency proceedings, when the debtor's circumstances indicate a "likelihood of insolvency," or when the debtor is in a situation of imminent or current insolvency, it may request the court to appoint an independent expert responsible for collecting offers for the purchase of business units (pre-pack).

-Act 16/2022 enables restructuring plans to include the transfer of assets, business units or of the whole company.
-The sale of business units set out in a restructuring plan will be subject to the court-sanctioned restructuring plan system mentioned above.
+Act 16/2022 allows restructuring plans to include the transfer of assets, business units, or of the whole company.
+In this case, the sale of business units will be affected by the court-sanctioning of the restructuring plan with the effects mentioned above.

-In the case of a pre-pack process, the debtor may request the court that will hear the proceedings to appoint an expert responsible for collecting offers for the purchase of one or several business units before filing for insolvency.
-On declaring insolvency, the judge may confirm or revoke the appointment of the expert.
-If ratified, the expert will become the insolvency administrator.
+In the case of a pre-pack process, the debtor may request the court to appoint an expert to collect offers for the purchase of one or more business units before filing for insolvency.
+On opening the insolvency proceedings, the judge may either confirm or revoke the expert's appointment.
+If confirmed, the expert will become the insolvency administrator in the insolvency proceedings.

-The effects of the purchase on the acquirer are, in brief, the selection of agreements by the offeror and the automatic subrogation of contracts without the need for the counterparty's consent (except administrative contracts); subrogation of administrative licenses and permits making up the business unit; and the non-assumption of insolvency liabilities, except labor and social security debts of the workers taken on.
-Business succession will apply for labor and social security purposes on transferring business units at any stage of the insolvency proceedings.
+The effects of the purchase include (i) the selection of affected agreements by the offeror and the automatic subrogation of contracts without any need for the counterparty's consent (except public contracts); (ii) subrogation on the business unit's administrative licenses and authorizations; and (iii) no assumption of insolvency liabilities, except for outstanding employment and social security claims of the assigned employees.